MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/server-side-development/creating-adapters/java-adapters/index.md

 </mfp:adapter>
 ```

-Note that the connection policy type is `NullConnectionPolicy`, which means that the XML configuration file is not used to define the connectivity of the adapter.
-In Java adapters, this is the only allowed connectivity type. <span style="color:red">The MobileFirst Server leaves setting up the connectivity policy to the developer of the adapter.
-For example, an adapter can contain code that uses an Apache HTTP client to connect to a back-end system.</span>

 ### The `java` folder
 In this folder, put the Java sources of the JAX-RS service.
 JAX-RS services are composed of an application class (which extends `com.worklight.wink.extensions.MFPJAXRSApplication`) and resources classes.
 The JAX-RS application and resources classes define the Java methods and their mapping to URLs.
 `com.sample.JavaAdapterApplication` is the JAX-RS application class and `com.sample.JavaAdapterResource` is a JAX-RS resource included in the application.

-## Dependencies

-<span style="color:red">----TBD----</span>

 ## JAX-RS application class
 The JAX-RS application class tells the JAX-RS framework which resources are included in the application.